 - We are not funded to assume liabilities arising from risks related to enhancement projects.
-The ORR therefore approved the establishment of Risk Funds to enable us to assume liability for our breach or negligence (within Network Rail's liability cap) and "industry risks", i.e. those specific to the railway1.
+The ORR therefore approved the establishment of Risk Funds to enable us to assume liability for our breach or negligence (within Network Rail's liability cap) and "industry risks", i.e. those specific to the railway.
 You pay fees, approved by the ORR, proportionate to the project cost to us which contribute to the Risk Funds, namely the Network Rail Fee Fund and Industry Risk Fund.
-This enables us to fund your liabilities under the Template Agreements (see Section 4 and Appendix A below for further details); - You fund the direct incremental costs of the scheme, including non-Rail Industry Risk, generally on an emerging cost basis, but a fixed price (subject to any agreed
+This enables us to fund your liabilities under the Template Agreements (see Section 4 and Appendix A below for further details); - You fund the direct incremental costs of the scheme, including non-Rail Industry Risk, generally on an emerging cost basis, but a fixed price (subject to any agreed assumptions) arrangement may be considered when concluding an Implementation Agreement;

-1 Industry Risks are typically low likelihood/high impact and outside the control of the Customer and as such would be unreasonable for the Customer to bear.
+&lt;sup>1 Industry Risks are typically low likelihood/high impact and outside the control of the Customer and as such would be unreasonable for the Customer to bear.